-Don has received numerous awards: Two Awards of Excellence at the International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport; People’s Choice Award, Los Angeles Audubon; Award of Excellence, Alaskan Audubon Show and has for twenty years created the annual poster for the Oregon Coast Music Festival.
+He has received numerous awards; Award of Excellence at two different International Marine Art Exhibitions at the Maritime Gallery at Mystic Seaport Museum; People’s Choice Award, Los Angeles Audubon; Award of Excellence, Alaskan Audubon Show and for twenty years has created the annual poster for the Oregon Coast Music Festival.

 Don has been painting for the past 40 years.
 He has exhibited throughout the United States and his work has been shown internationally.
 He hopes that his paintings might bring some awareness to the delicate balance between the great cetaceans and the oceans we all share.